sathish-t/nanopore-mod-course/materials/genome-browser-visualization.md

 ![Compare IGV and rain plot visualization](compare_igv_and_rain.png)

-As you can see from the figure above, each approach has its strengths and weaknesses.
+Either visualization has its strengths and weaknesses, which is why it is good to know how to do both.
 Genome browsers give you an overall idea and one can zoom in to regions on the genome and see data across multiple reads.
-But, beyond recognizing which regions are highly modified on a read and which regions are not, one cannot pick out any details of modification density such as gradients.
+But, beyond recognizing which regions are highly modified on a read (green) and which regions are not (grey), one cannot pick out any details of modification density such as gradients as there is no interpolation between the two colours to show any intermediary densities.
 On the right, we have plotted a read using a custom script, which shows raw modification data (grey) and windowed modification data (red).
 Here, we can see details per read but we cannot see multiple reads at the same time.
 We will explore the details of these visualizations and how to make